ck3mp3r/nuop/README.md

 ## How it Works

 ### Standard Mode
-Scripts are bundled directly into container images and automatically discovered based on their metadata.
-Each script defines its target Kubernetes resource kind and reconciliation logic.
+Scripts are organized in directories with `mod.nu` entry points, bundled directly into container images and automatically discovered based on their metadata.
+Each script directory defines its target Kubernetes resource kind and reconciliation logic.

 ### Manager + Managed Mode
 The manager operator watches for `NuOperator` custom resources and creates managed operator deployments.
 Each `NuOperator` CR defines: